NVIDIA/JAX-Toolbox/rosetta/rosetta/projects/pax/README.md

 The [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-container-toolkit) is required to run the subsequent commands with GPU support.
 Ensure the NVIDIA Container Toolkit is installed before proceeding.

 ## Containers
 We provide a fully built and ready-to-use multi-arch container which includes the latest optimizations, experimental features, and examples benchmarked for multi-node, multi-GPU training: `nvcr.io/nvidia/jax:23.10-paxml-py3` (amd64 and arm64 support).
-This container also provide FP8 support via [Transformer Engine](https://github.com/NVIDIA/TransformerEngine).
+This container also provides FP8 support via [Transformer Engine](https://github.com/NVIDIA/TransformerEngine).
 Verified containers will be updated periodically, but if you wish to use the bleeding edge (which may come with unexpected behavior), please use `ghcr.io/nvidia/pax:latest`.
 We also provide nightly dated images with the naming pattern `ghcr.io/nvidia/pax:nightly-YYYY-MM-DD`, but we encourage you to use the latest ones for the best performance.

 For more information on the Pax build and for details on how to manually build the Pax distribution, please refer to [DEVELOPMENT.md](../../../docs/DEVELOPMENT.md).